rmccrear/guided-lessons-lv-4/PLAN_AUTOMATE_MARKDOWN_TO_TS.md

    - Handle merge conflicts in generated files
    - Regenerate after conflict resolution

-## Recommended: Start with GitHub Actions
+## Recommended: GitHub Actions Only

 **Why:**
 - More reliable (runs in clean environment)
 - Works for all contributors
+- No local setup required
-- Can be tested without affecting local setup
+- Can be tested without affecting local workflow
-- Can add pre-commit hook later if needed
+- Consistent build environment

 **Implementation Order:**
-1. Create GitHub Actions workflow (validation only first)
+1. Create GitHub Actions workflow ⬅️ NEXT STEP
-2. Add auto-update script
+2. Test with validation only first
 3. Enable auto-commit on main branch
-4. Optionally add pre-commit hook for faster local feedback
+4. Monitor and refine as needed